Streamilator/Streamilator/README.md

 Thanks to Tnix on the Meower Media Co.
 Discord

-DISCLAIMER:
-This is NOT a Meower Media Co. product, but many people who work on Meower also worked on Scratchify.
+We are now a Meower Media Co. product!